saraiva/r-shiny-fair-risk/README.md

  - Open FAIR Risk Taxonomy (O-RT) - https://publications.opengroup.org/editors-picks/open-fair/c20b
  - Open FAIR Risk Analysis (O-RA) - https://publications.opengroup.org/editors-picks/open-fair/c20a

-Mostly leverages lognormal distributions for calculating various distributions to reflect the possiblility for the rare high likelihood and/or impact events.
+Mostly leverages lognormal distributions for calculating various distributions to reflect the probability of rare high likelihood and/or impact events.
 This selection was influenced by the book _How to Measure Anything in Cybersecurity Risk_ (https://www.howtomeasureanything.com/cybersecurity/) by Douglas Hubbard.
 It also simplifies the range estimates by only requiring the estimation of two values instead of three and a confidence as required when utilizing PERT distributions.
-It also avoids having to account for the extreme low and high (black swans) probability events, since the low and high values are estimated with 90% confidence, thereby avoiding the bottom and top 5% of cases.
+It also avoids having to account for the extreme low and high (black swan) probability events, since the low and high probablity estimates only need to be made with 90% confidence, thereby avoiding the bottom and top 5% of cases.

 Distributions are used to calculate the various ranges of possible outcomes and are then combined to determine a final distribution of loss events.

 The model provides three sets of results:
-  - Inherent Loss Event Frequency (LEF)/Likelihood, Loss Magnitude (Loss)/Impact and Risk (1 and 10 year)
+  - Inherent (before controls) Loss Event Frequency (LEF)/Likelihood, Loss Magnitude (Loss)/Impact and Risk (1 and 10 year)
-  - Current LEF/Residual Likelihood, Loss/Impact and Risk (1 and 10 year)
+  - Current Residual (with existing controls) LEF/Likelihood, Loss/Impact and Risk (1 and 10 year)
-  - Future Residual LEF/Likelihood, Loss/Impact and Risk (1 and 10 year)
+  - Future Residual (after additional controls) LEF/Likelihood, Loss/Impact and Risk (1 and 10 year)

 Within the application you can select to determine the LEF/likelihood range directly or indirectly, via threat event frequency (TEF), threat capability (TCAP), and resistance (control) strength (RS).
   - You may also determine Likelihood using TEF and vulnerability (VULN), without the use of TCAP and RS.